StratifyLabs/StratifyBlog/content/makers/2019-08-06-Ohms-Law-for-Makers.md

 msc: true
 ---

-> This is the first article in a series to teach you all the EE you need to know for designing microcontroller based circuits.
+> This is the first article in a [series](/tags/EE-for-Makers/) to teach you all the EE you need to know for working with and designing microcontroller based circuits.

 Ohm's law is a simple and handy formula when building electronic circuits.
 Voltage equals current times resistance.